Giant pumpkin: Cultivation

 Giant pumpkins are Cucurbita maxima, a different species from the pumpkins used for jack-o'-lanterns or pumpkin pies, which are usually C. pepo.
 C. maxima likely emerged from wild squash in South America near Buenos Aires.
-Their large size was likely influenced by now extinct large gomphotheres and giant ground sloths, which were the main consumers of the fruits.
+The fruits of wild Cucurbita maxima are around the size of a softball.

 Unusually large pumpkin cultivars have been sold since at least 1834, when the 'Mammoth' variety was first offered.
 Little formal scientific effort has gone into finding giant pumpkins, instead increasing yields have been selected by mostly ordinary growers.
 Many recent pumpkins have been of the 'Dill's Atlantic Giant' cultivar selected by Howard Dill and likely descended from 'Mammoth'.
 Seeds of prize winning giant pumpkins are extremely valuable, with single seeds selling for up to US$850.
 Pedigrees similar to ones used in horse racing have been adopted for use with giant pumpkins.
 Despite their enormous size, they are not generally eaten, as they are not particularly tasty, and may be inedible.

 Giant pumpkins may expand by up to 50 lb a day.
 This is made possible by several genetic adaptions.
 Giant pumpkin cells grow larger than regular pumpkins, and are composed of more water (up to 94%).
 They also lack genes that stop fruit growth, resulting in continuous expansion.
 Once pumpkins grow so large, they tend to no longer be round but will flatten out under their own intense weight.
 They will often form an arch shape on the bottom of the pumpkin for additional support as they "pancake" out.
 Some pumpkins may even collapse under their own weight, and transporting them is a significant challenge due to their fragility.
 Champion growers often grow many pumpkins, as pumpkins that crack under their own weight will be disqualified from competition.